 The Newark Public Library has been a Patent and Trademark Resource Center since 1906.

 Patent and trademark collections and services are located in the Reference department on the second floor.
-Resources are available in print and on microfilm, CD-ROM, DVD and web-based databases.
+Resources are available in print and web-based databases.

 Librarians are expert searchers who will provide information, assistance, and instruction in the use of resources.
 They cannot, however, provide legal interpretation or advice, which should be sought from a patent attorney.